 The next two show some of the interior detail.

 The last page has the painting and decal locations.
 All three take up about two thirds of the page with the balance being the color chart and basic decal application instructions.
 This makes things a bit crowded so the painting diagrams are rather small.
 One place where another couple of pages would have helped.

 After Market Goodies

-released a mask set [EX488] and PE sets for the interior and exterior.
+has already released a mask set [EX488] and PE sets for the

 This is an extremely well detailed kit and based on my experiences with their Pe-8 and Su-2 kits should fit together well.
 All of the interior and engine detail will require patience and may be a bit much for new modelers but should produce an excellent finished product for experienced modelers.
 It easily trumps the MPM and HPM kits of the aircraft not only in detail but ease of assembly as well.

 A builds review can be found here. and here and some nice photos of a completed model here.

 The Osprey Encyclopedia of Russian Aircraft by Bill Gunston